Ajmal Kasab: Involvement in 2008 Mumbai attacks

 Kasab was seen on CCTV during his attacks at Chhatrapati Shivaji Terminus along with another recruit, Ismail Khan.
 Kasab reportedly told the police that they wanted to replicate the Islamabad Marriott hotel attack, and reduce the Taj Hotel to rubble, replicating the 9/11 attacks in India.

-On the evening of 26 November 2008, after entering Mumbai via sea route, Kasab and his accomplice Ismail Khan, split up from the group of 10 terrorists and hired a taxi to head to the Chhatrapati Shivaji Terminus or CST (formerly Victoria Terminus), one of Mumbai's busiest railway stations, during which they planted a time bomb in backseat.
-Armed with grenades and AK-47 assault rifles, Kasab and Khan attacked the CST railway station with grenades and mass shootouts, killing several commuters and long distance travelers.
+On the evening of 26 November 2008, after entering Mumbai via sea route, leaving the Karachi port on smaller boats, then boarding the cargo ship Al Fauz and its sister vessel Al Hussaini, reached Indian Maritime, hijacked the MV Kuber, and then abandoned it 4 to 6 nautical miles of the coast of Mumbai, and got into an inflatable jetty, Kasab and his accomplice Ismail Khan, split up from the group of ten militants and hired a taxi to head to the Chhatrapati Shivaji Maharaj Terminus or CSMT (formerly Victoria Terminus, Chhatrapati Shivaji Terminus), one of Mumbai's busiest railway stations, during which they planted a time bomb in backseat.
+Armed with grenades and AK-47 assault rifles, Kasab and Khan attacked the CSMT railway station with grenades and mass shootouts, killing several commuters and long-distance travelers.
 Hearing the shots, a few police officers posted at the railway station, including Senior Inspector Shashank Shinde, tried to fight them with their service weapons but were also killed by Kasab and Khan.
 The duo later headed towards Cama Hospital with intent to kill patients, but the hospital staff locked all of the patient wards.
 A police team, consisting of Mumbai Anti-Terrorism Squad Chief Hemant Karkare, encounter specialist Vijay Salaskar and Additional Commissioner Ashok Kamte, along with other subordinates, were outside the hospital waiting to counter-attack them, armed with pistols, revolvers, and World War 2 era Lee–Enfield self loading rifles.
 The duo then escaped the hospital and went into hiding, while Karkare, Kamte, Salaskar and 4 constables began to move to the other side of the hospital in a Toyota Qualis SUV, with Kamte at the wheel.
 While driving there, Kamte saw Kasab and fired at him, wounding his arm, but Khan and Kasab fired a volley of bullets, killing Karkare, Kamte, Salaskar, and 2 constables.
 After killing them in the gun battle and taking two constables' hostage in the Qualis, Kasab and Khan drove towards the Metro Cinema, where they fired at civilians, leaving many injured.
 Kasab joked about the bullet resistant vests worn by the police and killed one constable, Yogesh Patil, when his mobile phone rang.
 They then drove to Vidhan Bhavan where they fired more shots.
 The police vehicle they were in burst a rear tire due to bullets they fired, so they stole a silver Škoda Laura and drove towards Girgaum Chowpatty beach.
 At that point, the surviving but severely wounded constable, Arun Jadhav, sent a message on radio that Kasab and Khan carjacked and stole the Škoda, and were heading towards Chowpatty.